Las Vegas DUI - Vehicular Homicide: What Can Happen To Me?

 - License Revocation: The DMV will revoke the license for three years.
 This time does not begin to count until AFTER the prison sentence has been served.

 A Category A felony is Nevada's most serious felony.
 The prison sentence attached to it reflects that.
 Additionally, the prosecutor is barred from offering a reduction in contemplation of a plea.
 Probation is prohibited.

 A DUI Lawyer is Necessary

 Whenever the issue of penalties comes up, a DUI Lawyer is necessary.
-Charles Goodwin, a Nevada DUI Defense Lawyer, can help.
+Charles Goodwin, a Las Vegas DUI Defense Lawyer, can help.
 Here's why: